skiptools/skip-ui/README.md

 ### Safe Area

 Like the iPhone, Android devices can render content behind system bars like the top status bar and bottom gesture area.
-SwiftUI code using the `.ignoresSafeArea` modifier to extend content behind system bars will work the same across SwiftUI and SkipUI, with the following exceptions:

-- SkipUI does not support `SafeAreaRegions.keyboard`
+SwiftUI code using the `.ignoresSafeArea` modifier to extend content behind system bars will work the same across SwiftUI and SkipUI, with one exception: SkipUI ignores the `SafeAreaRegions.keyboard` region.
+SkipUI does not represent the onscreen keyboard as a safe area.
+Rather, it follows the typical Android practice of shrinking the content area to fit above the keyboard.

 Remember that you can use `#if SKIP` blocks to confine your `.ignoresSafeArea` calls for iOS or Android only.